Winger (band): 2000–2019: Reunion

-In 2001, it was announced that all original members of the band would return to the studio to record the song "On the Inside" for The Very Best of Winger.
+In 2001, it was announced that all original band members would return to the studio to record "On the Inside" for The Very Best of Winger.
 In 2002, all five members embarked on a reunion tour of the U.S. and Canada on a bill with Poison.
-According to Kip Winger, in a 2008 interview with rock and roll comic C.C.
-Banana, it was important to include all five members because "it was the big, long-awaited reunion so I wanted to include everybody who had ever been in the band."
+According to Kip Winger in a 2008 interview with rock and roll comic C.C.
+Banana, it was important to include all five members.
+"It was the big, long-awaited reunion so I wanted to include everybody who had ever been in the band."

 In 2003, it was confirmed that activity had been halted due to Reb Beach's touring commitment with Whitesnake as well as his solo album "Masquerade" and involvement with The Mob.

-On July 16, 2005, it was announced that Kip Winger would perform as the lead singer for the Alan Parsons Live Project at the Common Ground Music Festival in Lansing, Michigan.
-In May 2006, it was confirmed that Winger had reformed without one of its original members Paul Taylor, to record another album and tour Europe.
+On July 16, 2005, Kip Winger was announced as the lead singer for the Alan Parsons Live Project at the Common Ground Music Festival in Lansing, Michigan.
+In May 2006, it was confirmed that Winger had reformed save for original member Paul Taylor to record another album and tour Europe.
 The album, IV, was released in Europe in October and the nine-country "Winger IV Tour" ran in the last two weeks of the same month.

 On February 25, 2008, the band performed in Providence, Rhode Island, as part of a benefit for survivors of the Station nightclub fire.
-The concert, along with other artists was debuted on VH1 Classic on March 23, 2008.
-In late 2009, it was confirmed that Winger would record a fifth album Karma, with a tour to support it.
+The concert debuted on VH1 Classic on March 23, 2008.

+In late 2009, it was confirmed that Winger would record a fifth album, Karma, with a tour to support it.

-Winger released their sixth studio album titled, Better Days Comin' in April 2014, after teasers were published on Kip Winger's website and on the official Winger Facebook page as well.
+Winger released their sixth studio album, Better Days Comin', in April 2014 after teasers were published on Kip Winger's website and on the official Winger Facebook page.

 2020–present: Seven and farewell tour

+Winger continued to tour theaters and clubs across the United States into the 2020s though they were forced to slow in 2020 due to the COVID-19 pandemic.
+One show was cancelled in 2021 due to cases among the band's touring party.

-As of 2023, Winger continues to tour theaters and clubs across the United States.
-According to a 2021 interview with guitarist Reb Beach, Winger's seventh album was in the recording process.
-On March 10, 2023, they announced a new album, Seven, releasing on May 5, and released a new single from the album, "Proud Desperado".
+According to a 2021 Reb Beach interview, Winger's seventh album was in the recording process.
+On March 10, 2023, they announced a new album, Seven, releasing on May 5, 2023 and released a new single from the album, "Proud Desperado".

 Winger launched their farewell tour in 2025.
-The tour concluded on August 31st, 2025, at the Rainbow Bar and Grill in Los Angeles.
+The tour concluded on August 31, 2025, at the Rainbow Bar and Grill in Los Angeles.
+Despite completing their farewell tour, Winger have announced several shows for 2026.